Annuity Sale Options

 1. Entire annuity

 Selling your entire annuity provides you with a lump sum.
-The downside is that you won’t receive any ongoing income from your annuity in the future, which could decrease your financial security.
+The downside is that you won’t receive any income from your annuity in the future, which could decrease your financial security.

 2. Portion of future annuity payments